 Celebrated: Primarily in Mexico, spreading to some parts of Latin America and the Southwestern United States

-Traditionally celebrated in Mexico for the past 400 years, Las Posadas, is a Catholic Hispanic religious observance that takes place during the nine days leading up to Christmas, from December 16th to December 24th.
-The term posada means “inn” or “shelter” in Spanish, and in this tradition, honors Mary and Joseph’s journey to Bethlehem and their search for a place to stay.
+Traditionally celebrated in Mexico for the past 400 years, Las Posadas is a Catholic Hispanic religious observance that takes place during the nine days leading up to Christmas, from Dec.
+16 to 24.
+The term posada means “inn” or “shelter” in Spanish, and, in this tradition, honors Mary and Joseph’s journey to Bethlehem and their search for a place to stay.
 The celebration begins with a procession, in which candles are held and Christmas carols are sung.
-The procession makes its way to a different home each night, where observers begin the festivities with a prayer and end each night with a piñata party.
-Sweet and savory tamales, cinnamon-chocolate champurrado and warm buñuelos are served, and bags filled with treats and candies are distributed as gifts to the guests for their celebratory “journey.”
+The procession makes its way each night to a different home, where observers begin the festivities with a prayer and end with a piñata party.
+Sweet and savory tamales, cinnamon-chocolate champurrado, and warm buñuelos are served, and bags filled with treats and candies are distributed as gifts to the guests for their celebratory “journey.”

 Celebrated: In Japan

 Ōmisoka, known as New Year’s Eve, is the second most important day in Japanese tradition, as it marks the final day of the old year.
-While it is celebrated on the same day as New Year’s Eve in North America, December 31st, the traditions differ slightly.
+While it is celebrated on the same day as New Year’s Eve in North America, Dec.
+31, the traditions differ slightly.
 To prepare for a new year and a clean slate, people purify their homes, removing last year’s clutter from top to bottom.
-A giant feast with friends and family is had, and then around 11pm, another meal of soba noodles is typically enjoyed.
+A giant feast with friends and family is had, and then around 11 p.m. another meal of soba noodles is typically enjoyed.
 In the Japanese culture, it is believed that eating long noodles as the last meal of the year will give you a long life and help you cross from one year to the next.
-After eating, people typically go out to celebrate or stay home until it’s time to countdown to midnight.
-However, this holiday isn’t all about enjoying a party–Omisoka is also considered a spiritual event for many Japanese people.
+After eating, people typically go out to celebrate or stay home until it’s time to count down to midnight.
+However, this winter holiday isn’t all about enjoying a party; Omisoka is also considered a spiritual event for many Japanese people.
 At midnight, trips are taken to Shinto shrines.
-A drink made out of fermented rice called amazake is passed out as observers wait to hear the ringing of cast bells.
+A drink made out of fermented rice called “amazake” is passed out as observers wait to hear the ringing of cast bells.
 These bells are struck once for each of the 108 earthly desires believed to cause human suffering.

-For the countries that celebrate it, Boxing Day takes place on December 26th, the day after Christmas.
-This bank holiday originated in England, in the middle of the 19th century under Queen Victoria.
+For the countries that celebrate it, Boxing Day takes place Dec.
+26, the day after Christmas.
+This bank holiday originated in England, in the middle of the 19th century, under Queen Victoria.
 On Boxing Day, tradesmen would collect their Christmas boxes and gifts in return for goods or services throughout the year.
-Typically, gifts are exchanged, and the day is spent with friends and family at gatherings with lots of food!
-Leftovers from the day before, such as turkey, roasted potatoes and all of the trimmings are enjoyed and sports games are watched or played.
-Since charity is considered to be an important aspect of the holiday, many people take advantage of the sales and discounts at stores and shop for those who lack the means to purchase items for themselves.
+Typically, gifts are exchanged, and the day is spent with friends and family at gatherings with lots of food.
+Leftovers from the day before, such as turkey, roasted potatoes, and all the trimmings, are enjoyed, and sports games are watched or played.
+Since charity is considered an important aspect of the holiday, many people take advantage of the sales and discounts at stores and shop for those who lack the means to purchase items for themselves.